Azure/azure-sdk-for-node/lib/services/trafficManagerManagement2/README.md

 ## How to Use

-### Authentication, client creation and listing nodes in a resource group as an example
+### Authentication, client creation and listing profiles in a resource group as an example

  ```javascript
  var msRestAzure = require('ms-rest-azure');